ga-wdi-lessons/rails-many-to-many/README.md

 * Use `has_many through` to connect two models via a join model in Rails
 * Use a many-to-many relationship to implement a feature in a Rails app

+## Framing

+Let's think back to what we have learned so far in this unit.
+We now have the ability to model real world entities and their relationships, and have built web apps that have persisted data about these models.

+**Q**.
+Reviewing what we have learned about relational databases and ActiveRecord, what has been the predominate relationship we have used so far?

+---

+Up to this point, we have focused on domains that only have two models, i.e. `Artists`, and `Songs`, which in turn have a strict one-to-many relationships.
+At it's core, we expressed these relationship with ActiveRecord methods, and linked the tables via a foreign key on the child table.

+This type of relationship is probably the most common, but today we will be looking at another widely used and very useful relationship that will help build out more features and different types of features to our Rails apps.

 ## Many-to-Many Relationships (10 minutes / 0:10)

+Put simply, Many-to-Many relationships arise when one or more records in a table, has a relationship with one or more records in another table.

 Many-to-many relationships are fairly common in apps.
 Examples might include:

-* Posts can be sorted into multiple Categories, Categories contain many Posts.
+* `Posts` can be sorted into multiple `Categories`, `Categories` contain many `Posts`.
-* Groups can host many Photos, Photos may appear in many Groups.
+* `Theaters` can show many `Movies`, and `Movies` may appear in many `Theaters`.
-* Playlists contain many songs, Songs will appear on multiple Playlists.
+* `Playlists` contain many `Songs`, `Songs` can be on multiple `Playlists`.
+* `Doctors` can have many `Patients`, a `Patient` can have more than one `Doctor`

 Unlike one-to-many relationships, we can't just add a foreign key to one of the two tables (the `belongs_to` table) to store these associations.
 We'd run into a